A numerical investigation of Rayleigh-Benard convection with an obstruction: Numerical methods

 To approximate solutions to the weak forms, we use the method outlined in \cite{mccurdy2020convection} and we introduce the following finite element (FE) spaces: \begin{itemize} \item $V = \{ \vv \in \left[H^1\left(\Omega \right)\right]^2: \vv=\mathbf{0} \textrm{ along the boundaries of }\Omega \}$,\\ \item $Q = \{ q \in L^2\left(\Omega \right): \int_{\Omega} q\,d\textbf{x}=0 \} =L^2_0\left( \Omega\right)$,\\ \item $\Psi = \{ \psi \in H^1\left(\Omega \right): \psi =1 \textrm{ on bottom}, \psi =0 \textrm{ on top} \}$.\\ \end{itemize}

 We take the initial condition to the be the conductive state, which we perturb to begin the simulations.
-The perturbation is a seeded random perturbation field, $\epsilon_{mag} := \epsilon_{mag}(\textbf{x})$, with magnitude of $10^{-8}.$ So, the simulations begin with
+The perturbation is a seeded random perturbation field, $\epsilon_{mag} := \epsilon_{mag}(\textbf{x})$, with magnitude of $10^{-8}.$ The $\epsilon_{mag}$ term and its effects are discussed in more depth in the following section.
+So, the simulations begin with

 Given $\left(\vu^{(n)}, \theta^{(n)}\right)\in V\times \Psi$, we find $\left(\vu^{(n+1)}, p^{(n+1)},\theta^{(n+1)}\right)\in V\times Q\times \Psi$ such that

 for all test functions $\vv \in V$ and $q\in Q$, where we have the tensor $\mathbb{D}(\vu) = \frac{1}{2}\left( \nabla \vu + \nabla \vu^{\,\intercal}\right)$, and